IoT Revolution: How to Protect Your Data When Everything is Connected?

 Challenges in the IoT Ecosystem

-The gathering and analysis of data are one of the essential aspects of IoT.
+The gathering and analysis of data are some of the essential aspects of IoT.
 It gives rise to potential privacy and security problems, as the gathered data needs to be protected throughout its life cycle.
 And since this data flows through many devices, networks, and administrative boundaries, its privacy, security, and integrity are challenged at multiple stages.